What is Power Yoga?

 What to bring?

-Mat, towel, and refillable water bottle.
+Mat, towel, and water.
 PPY has mats and towels available for rental and a water cooler for your refillable bottle.
+Note: Please bring a yoga mat, not a thicker pilates or general exercise mat.
+Yoga mats are usually less than 5mm thick for your safety.
+Thicker mats can be unsafe for yoga and cayse you to slip.
 Show up with an open heart!
 Leave your worries, ego, and your phone at the door!

 What to wear?